gedex/mexp-flickr/readme.txt

 == Description ==

 This plugin is an extension for [Media Exporer](https://github.com/Automattic/media-explorer/) plugin that adds Flickr service.
-This extension allows user to search photos from Flick by text, tags and user ID.
+This extension allows user to search photos from Flickr by text, tags and user ID.

 **Development of this plugin is done [on GitHub](https://github.com/gedex/mexp-flickr).
 Pull requests welcome.**